-If you’ve ever attended concerts and other performances, you’ll notice that most artists tend to use wireless microphones.
-These cord-free mics allow artists to freely move around the stage and be able to interact with the audience without accidentally tripping or unplugging any cables.
+If you’ve ever attended concerts and other performances, you’ll notice that most artists use wireless microphones.
+These cord-free mics allow artists to move freely around the stage and interact with the audience without accidentally tripping or unplugging any cables.
 If you wish to move as much as you can on stage, one of the best wireless microphones that you can use is the Shure QLXD24/B58.

 A single handheld wireless system, the QLXD24/B58 features 24-bit digital audio and a frequency response of 20Hz to 20kHz.
 This system also utilizes AES-256-bit encryption and networked control options, streamlining your performance.
-The Beta58 capsule employs a supercardioid polar pattern, providing great sound rejection and feedback rejection.
+The Beta58 capsule employs a super-cardioid polar pattern, providing excellent sound rejection and feedback rejection.

 Aside from its stock capsule, you can also interchange it with the SM86, Beta 87A, and SM58 capsules if you desire.
-Offering outstanding sound quality, long-term durability, and consistency, you can’t go wrong with the QLXD24/B58 when it comes to maximizing your live experience.
+Offering outstanding sound quality, long-term durability, and consistency, you can’t go wrong with the QLXD24/B58 to maximize your live experience.